ipleiria-robotics/indoor_positioning_uwb/software/README.md

 ---

+## Anchors coordinates and installation

+This point is crucial for the good functioning of this uwb localization system.
+For the installation, we recommend following some important rules:

+- The tag should work “inside” the area delimited by the anchors.
+For example, if the anchors shape is square/cube, the tag should be used inside that area/volume.
+- The devices (specially the antenna) must be away from any metal object in a radius of 20 cm aprox.
+- Study the implementation, taking account of the DOP (dilution of precision) impact.
+In this case, the anchors must have dispersed coordinates, so the geometry does not cause a big impact on the position estimates.

+In our case we used a theodolite to measure all the coordinates.
+So to help us on the processing coordinates in the cartesian axis, we developed a Python script ([sli_teodelito.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/goodies)) to convert the results from the theodolite in to the x, y and z coordinates.

+After that we copy and paste the console results on the [anchor_coordinates](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/anchor_coordinates) file, with the anchors meausre order on each line.

+***

 ## Obtaining data from tag

 We implemented a script to capture data from tag using the serial port.
 This script is used mainly just to acquire the data and store it for future processing.